How Do I Talk to My Teenager About Drug Awareness?

 1.The toxic level of the street drug increases when combined with a prescription drug.

 2.Drug mixing can interfere with and alter the intended affect of prescribed medications, which can prevent an underlying physical or psychiatric condition from being treated properly.

 3.Prescription drugs ( e.g., Ritalin, Adderall) when mixed with marijuana or stimulants can lead to adverse effects, hospitalization, or even death.

 Picking the Right Time to Talk About Drugs

 Remember when your kids watched Sesame Street?
 Now it’s time to talk about puberty changes, and you guessed it, SEX.
 Drug prevention falls in the same category.
-It’s not easy, but discussing drug awareness with your teens can be done more effectively when you put forth the effort to know the root causes of drug abuse.
+It’s not easy, but discussing teen drug abuse awareness can be done more effectively when you put forth the effort to know the root causes of substance abuse.